tbendr/SOTI-MobiControl-REST-API-Docs/MobiControl_API_Documentation.md

 If you have a valid client ID, client secret, and MobiControl administrator credentials, you can test each API call by clicking the **Authorize** button on the lower right of this page.

 <b id="Warning2" >WARNING: API calls sent from this page are executed against your MobiControl environment.
-Exercise extreme caution when executing each API call against a production environment and/or device.**
+Exercise extreme caution when executing each API call against a production environment and/or device.</b>